sahusiddharth/Experimenting-with-RAGs/readme.md

 To manage secret keys, I use `dotenv`.
 If you choose this method, store your secret keys inside the `.env` file.

 ### Quick Start
-This is a small example program you can run to see the converter in action in action!
+This is a small example program you can run to see the converter in action!

 ```python
 from langchain_pinecone import PineconeVectorStore